WordPress/Advanced-administration-handbook/upgrade/adminer.md

 ## Installing Adminer as a WordPress Plugin

 Adminer might also be available as a plugin in the [WordPress plugin repository](https://wordpress.org/plugins/search/database+adminer/).
-When installing  Adminer as a WordPress plugin, the database login credentials may be automatically inserted from the `wp-config.php` file.
+If installed as a WordPress plugin, Adminer may automatically use the database login credentials from the `wp-config.php` file when accessing it.

 ## Security Precautions